Winhill/Losehill

 Winhill/Losehill is a Swedish six-member musical band from Umeå, Sweden led by vocalist Jonas Svennem.
 The band's name is taken from two mountains located in the English village of Hope, Derbyshire, namely Win Hill and Lose Hill.
 It is a tribute to the location where Jonas Svennem took part in a folk music camp at a younger age.

 The group's debut album is Swing of Sorrow, a double album released on 22 February 2012.
 The album is dedicated to Jonas Svennem's mother Karin who had died of cancer a few years earlier.
 It went to #36 in the Swedish Albums Chart in its first week of release.
 The debut single from the album is 'Tell Her She’s the Light of the World'.

 The band leader Jonas Svennem is the brother of Måns Svennem Lundberg, a well known producer including for Swedish band Deportees.

-Winhill/Losehill are releasing their second album "Trouble Will Snowball" the 4th of February 2015.
+Winhill/Losehill released their second album "Trouble Will Snowball" in 2015.